anoopshivayogi/anoopanni/README.md

 - 👋 Hi, I’m @anoopanni
-- 👀 I’m interested in creating web applications
+- 👀 Interested in creating web applications
-- 🌱 I’m currently learning reactjs and nodejs
+- 🌱 Currently learning reactjs and nodejs
 - 📫 You can reach me at anoop.shivayogi@gmail.com